johngouk/scienceoxford-project2025/README.md

 2. Make the button change the LCD displayed values, either for a short period or toggle around the options; maybe an Easter Egg for the student to programme??!
 Single, Long and Double presses available, could be Short - toggle round display; Double - change to something e.g. forecast?; Long - Easter egg?
 Restart??

-3. A web page to configure the SSID/Password that is accessible from the AP mode
+3. A web page to configure the SSID/Password that is accessible from the AP mode; I have done this (http://<esp32IP>/config.html), but I haven't put in a system restart.

 4. Decide on what we want to show on the LCD!